6 tips for talking to babysitters about safety

-- Is she allowed to drive your kids anywhere?
+- Is the sitter allowed to drive your kids anywhere?
 If so, clearly communicate protocol for car seats and seat belts.

 - Remind the sitter to place a baby on their back to sleep at night and at naptime.

 - Reiterate that there should be nothing in the crib but the baby.
 Use sleep clothing and a wearable blanket or sleepsack.

 - Review Abusive Head Trauma (shaken baby syndrome) and its dangers.

-- Check that the sitter has taken classes on CPR, first aid and child safety; if not, share this article: How to Get First Aid and CPR Training .
+- Check that the sitter has taken classes on CPR, first aid and child safety; if not, you can inform them how to get first aid and CPR training .

 - Discuss how the sitter can reach you in case something happens.